argotorg/solidity-website/src/events/summit.md

 #### Dapp Developers

-Apart from compiler builders/users, we would love to provide a platform for dapp developers to showcase the Solidity language best practices, challenges, and DOs and DON'Ts of building decentralised applications that are powered by Solidity.
+Apart from compiler builders/users, we intend to provide a platform for dapp developers to showcase the Solidity language best practices, challenges, and DOs and DON'Ts of building decentralised applications that are powered by Solidity.

 #### Tooling Builders, Security Researchers & Auditors